amChristonasis/Intel-Edge-AI-for-IoT-Developers-Nanodegree/Deploy-a-People-Counter-App-at-the-Edge/README.md

 ![people-counter-python](./images/people-counter-image.png)

-This is my solution to the first project of the Intel Edge AI for IOT Developers Nanodegree by Udacity.
+This is my solution to the first project of the Intel Edge AI for IoT Developers Nanodegree by Udacity.
 More information can be found in the WRITEUP.

 ## What it Does